 - Karyotype: This is a blood test that looks at all of the body’s chromosomes, including the X and Y chromosomes.

 - Genetic testing: This is a blood test to look for changes in the gene that causes AIS.

 - Hormone testing: This is a blood test that checks what hormones the gonads are making and how much.

 - Pelvic ultrasound: This is an imaging test that looks for the gonads and for a uterus.

-How do we care for people with AIS?
+How Do We Care for People with AIS?

-Our team wants all our patients and families to experience the best quality of life possible.
+Our team provides support and counseling to our patients and families.
+We want all patients and families to experience their best quality of life.